thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 A Fewest Moves Simultaneous Competition is a competition taking place in different venues at the same time.
 At such a competition **only** 3x3x3 Fewest Moves is held and all competitors at all locations get the same scrambles at the same time.
 These competitions are made to make it easier for competitors to compete in a less popular event which is not very regularly held.

-There are differences in the Competition Requirements Policy which apply to Fewest Moves Simultaneous Competitions.
+There are differences in the WCRP which apply to Fewest Moves Simultaneous Competitions.
 These competitions can be held as long as none of the locations are closer than 10 kilometers to a regular competition.
 Exceptions can be made if both competitions are at least 5 days apart or the other competition does not have 3x3x3 Fewest Moves as an event.

 Keep these points in mind when requesting a Fewest Moves Simultaneous Competition.
 The following points either supersede the listed point for regular competitions or are additions to the regular competition form: